Pumpkin Banana Bread High Protein Muffins

 I try not to throw this out very often, but this is one of my favorite recipes on my site.
 Not only are these banana bread protein bites the perfect on-the-go sweet treat, with 7 grams of protein and only 65 calories per bread bite, you’d have to go crazy on them to eat too many calories.
 And that’s going to be hard to do because these things are dense thanks to the high-fiber oats and pumpkin.

 After I develop a recipe for the site, I continue experimenting with follow up batches to see if something can be improved.
-Typically, I find something that either works better or at least gives options like in the protein frostings for the Pumpkin Spice Protein Donuts and Pumpkin Cheesecake Bites recipes.
+Typically, I find something that either works better or at least gives options like in the protein frostings for the Pumpkin Spice Protein Donuts recipe.
 In this case, however, I’ve yet to make anything better than the original recipe.

 They’re just that good!